hasura/graphql-engine/manual/tutorial/adding-relationships.rst

 Exploiting relationships in your data
 -------------------------------------

-If our data API microservice could understand the different relationships in data, then we would be able to make more complex and interesting queries to fetch data.
+The Data microservice allows to setup different relationships between data, which allows us to be able to make more complex and interesting queries to fetch data.

+For example:

 .. code-block:: javascript